 Please be on the look out for more information including an open house and tour of our new offices

-English and Spanish parent formation classes will begin in October.
+English and Spanish parent formation classes will begin in October 21 at 12:30pm to 1:30pm and in October 28 at 12:30pm to 1:30pm.
 Please be on time.
-Look out for more details coming up.
+Look out for more details coming up

 We have created a new e-mail address specifically for bulletin announcements.
 If you are a ministry coordinator and would like to announce about your next event, please submit the activity information to:

 Friday is the cut-off for submission for the announcement to be in the following Bulletin.

 Thursday, November 1st.
 Is All Saints Day, a holy Day of obligation